-Proponents of the new mechanistic philosophy claim that all genuine explanation - at least all genuine explanation in cognitive neuroscience - is mechanistic explanation:
+Proponents of the new mechanistic philosophy claim that all genuine explanation in cognitive neuroscience is mechanistic explanation:

 The common crux of mechanistic explanation, both in its current form and in forms stretching back through Descartes to Aristotle, is to reveal the causal structure of a system.
 Explanatory models are counted as good or bad to the extent that they capture, even dimly at times, aspects of that causal structure.
-(Piccinini & Craver 2011, 292)
+(Piccinini and Craver 2011, 292)